ISISComputingGroup/ibex_developers_manual/Script-generator.md

 # Commonalities of old systems / feature requests for new system

+### Offline mode

+Being able to use the script generator offline (in advance) as well as alongside/integrated with IBEX is important.

 ### Spreadsheet / table based

 Most of the existing script generators are table based.
 Some have additional alternative means of displaying equivalent information (such as a tree view)